muffincodes/muffincodes.github.io/_posts/2025-06-06-GoogleSheetAutomation.md

 It's not about how simple it is, but about how powerful AI can be in saving us time and improving our work and productivity.
 If more people took the time to explore these tools and try things hands-on, imagine how far we could go.

 # Background - Remedy
-Before we jump into the project itseld, let me give you a bit of context and why it came to life.
+Before we jump into the project itself, let me give you a bit of context and why it came to life.

 I work in a Consulting company, and I'm always trying to find ways to be more productive and effiecient using AI.